 This information can be worked out by careful analysis, but the tool does not provide it.

 Nessus Pro is licensed per install and has unlimited IPs; this works for the consultant who has it installed on a laptop that they move around.
-For a corporate with say 15 sites, this means that you probably need 15 copies; one per site.
+For an organisation with, say, 15 sites, you probably need 15 copies, one per site.
 Whilst it is possible to scan through a router to a different network segment, it is not ideal for a number of technical reasons.

-The Tenable portfolio have developed 2 tools for the enterprise, Tenable.sc (was Security Centre) and Tenable.io.
-These tools essentially solve the same problem, just one is SaaS and one on-premise.
+The Tenable portfolio has developed 2 tools for the enterprise, Tenable Security Center (was Tenable.SC) and Tenable Vulnerability Management (was Tenable.io).
+These tools essentially solve the same problem; just one is SaaS and one is on-premise.

-What the enterprise tools allow you to do is scatter scanners throughout your network and have them all report back to the central console.
+The enterprise tools allow you to scatter scanners throughout your network and have them all report back to the central console.
 This central console then allows you to control all scanners from one point and to report upon the data as it evolves over time.

 Here it would be possible to see new machine additions, machines being decommissioned, what has been patched, what has not, and so on.

-The Tenable.io (SaaS based console) and Tenable.sc (on premise console) are licensed products in the Tenable portfolio based on the number of assets (or IPs) being scanned and include as many scanners as needed.
-So, in the situation where you have 1,000 assets and 15 offices, then the cost is based on the 1,000 assets and you can have as many scanners as needed.
+The Tenable Vulnerability Management (SaaS based console) and Tenable Security Center (on-premise console) products are licensed based on the number of assets (or IPs) being scanned and include as many scanners as needed.
+So, if you have 1,000 assets and 15 offices, then the cost is based on the 1,000 assets, and you can have as many scanners as needed.

 Read more about vulnerability management in our blog: 8 best practice steps for effective Vulnerability Lifecycle Management.

-Over the years Tenable have developed other scanners that sit bedside their Nessus scanner and feedback into the same consoles.
-These include a web application scanner (WAS) and an industrial security scanner (SCADA).
+Over the years, Tenable has developed other scanners that sit bedside the Nessus scanner and feedback into the same consoles.
+These include a web application scanner (WAS) and an Operational Technology scanner (SCADA).

-The Tenable sales force will try and push everyone to Tenable.io.
-In truth this is the newest product and gets more of the development work, so if you are agnostic on the SaaS / on-premise conversation we would recommend it.
+The Tenable sales force will try and push everyone to Tenable Vulnerability Management.
+In truth, this is the newest product and gets more of the development work, so if you are agnostic on the SaaS / on-premise conversation, we would recommend it.

-Tenable.sc has been around longer and deployed at some massive sites, it therefore has some areas of functionality that are ahead of Tenable.io (say in managing large user communities).
-Whilst the products have different user interfaces they are roughly equivalent.
+Tenable Security Center has been around longer and deployed at some massive sites, it therefore has some areas of functionality that are ahead of Tenable Vulnerability Management (say in managing large user communities).
+Whilst the products have different user interfaces, they are roughly equivalent.